 IV.
-When is security for the litigation to be paid and how much?
+Security for the litigation to be paid:

 At any time during proceedings, following a reasoned request by one party, the Court may order the other party to provide an adequate security for the legal costs and other expenses to be incurred by the requesting party.
 The court decides whether it is appropriate to order the security by deposit or bank guarantee, Rule 158 RoP.